Guitar Lesson, Barre Chords Guide

 The final three chords form a minor ii V I progression, and you might notice a non-diatonic chord is used, the E7.
 This will clash a bit with the C major scale, for a good reason: the chord contains a G sharp note.
 Try using A harmonic minor scale over this chord.(A B C D E F G sharp A)

-This chord progression is very common in jazz standards, Brazilian tunes etc.
+This chord progression is very common in jazz standards, Brazilian tunes etc. Play all strings for E7, just the top 5 for Am, just the middle four for Bm7b5.

 Alternative chord grips